saurabh1088/notes/Logging/OSLog.md

 ## Apple’s Unified logging APIs

-import os
+- import os

-os module define new Logging APIs introduced with Xcode 12
+- os module define new Logging APIs introduced with Xcode 12

+- In comparison to `print` or `NSLog`, `OSLog` has a low-performance overhead and is archived on the device for later retrieval.

 - log messages are different from print statement in a key way.
 Log message is not fully converted into a string as that would be very slow.
 Instead the compiler